trentb10/studentweb-cencol-gatsby/readme.md

 at Centennial College.
 I had planned to host all features of my personal website on GitHub pages before I decided to use GatsbyJS instead.

-This repository is used to host the website on the GatsbyJS cloud.
+This repository is used to host the website on Netlify.

 # Release Notes

-**(new release date)**: Version 1.1.3 OR Version 2
+**2024-01-21**: Version 1.2
  - Made multiple changes to the website to reflect the site's migration to Netlify
    - Renamed Layout title for index page to "Trent B on Netlify!"
    - Added a short paragraph on the index to discuss the migration to Netlify
    - Reworded footer to "Trent B on Netlify!"
    - Reworded title in navigation bar to "Trent B on Netlify!"
+ - Updated about-me section
+ - Updated set of fonts for the website:
+   - **Navigation Bar, Header h1**: Monda
+   - **Header h2, Content**: Barlow

 **2023-09-04**: Version 1.1.2
  - Updated font set for the website: